 Interpreting information when several graphs are drawn on the same axes can be quite difficult.
-A common error in this question is to identify the winner as the person who took the longest time.
+A common error in responses to this question is to identify the winner as the person who took the longest time.
 Interpreting what graphs show and obtaining information from them are important skills which need practice in many different contexts.
 All too often students are asked to draw graphs, rather than discussing what information is shown in graphs that can be found in magazines and newspapers.

-Questions 10 and 11: Test Results
+Question 10 and 11: Test Results

 This task provides a scatter graph showing the scores for a group of students who all took two tests.
-Students are asked for the range of scores in Test A (question 10a) and to then find the student with the highest score on Test A and work out what their score would have been on Test B (question 10b).

-In question 11, three statements relating to how the graph can be interpreted are shown, with some words missing.
-The spaces need to be filled in using words from a given list.
+In question 10a, students are asked to find the range of scores in Test A and in question 10b, they are first asked to find the student with the highest score on Test A, then find the score that they achieved on Test B. Question 11 gives students three statements relating to how the graph can be interpreted with some words missing, and students need to fill in the gaps using mathematical terms from a given list.

 In the classroom, activities of this sort can help students realise how much information can be found when interpreting what a graph shows.

-In order to answer this type of question very careful reading, and understanding the information shown in the graph are both needed.
+In order to answer this type of question, both very careful reading and an understanding of the information shown in the graph are needed.
 It may be that students find this task difficult because they are not often asked to complete tasks of this sort.

-Questions 12 and 13: Sequence
+Question 12 and 13: Sequence